Language Immersion at McDonald

 At McDonald, the cost of bringing a world-class learning environment to your student averages about $100 per month, or $1000 per year.

-We understand that not every family can afford to donate $1000 to support Immersion Assistants.
-Please speak with your family, and figure out how to give as generously as you can to reach our $375,000 Immersion Support Fund goal.
+We understand that not every family can afford to donate $1000 to support the Immersion Program.
+Please speak with your family, and figure out how to give as generously as you can to reach our $400,000 Immersion Support Fund goal.
+This is a great way for grandparents and other extended family members to support their student's education today.

 Benefits for our business donors - click here